-The effect of the Rotate Left/Right buttons in the Rotation & Flip tool have a great similarity with the Orientation setting in Capture One.
-However, you set Orientation during tethering and use Rotate Left/Right afterwards on captured and imported images.
+The effect of the Rotate Left/Right buttons in the Rotation & Flip tool has a great similarity with the Orientation setting in Capture One.
+However, you set Orientation during tethering and use Rotate Left/Right afterward on captured and imported images.

 A Rotate Left/Right adjustment does not affect an Angle rotation.
 A +1.00° Angle rotation remains in effect after a Rotate Left/Right adjustment.